Share with friends:

 While Easter eggs today are symbolized through chocolates, painted eggs, Easter bunnies, Easter egg hunts, business eggs, and of course software code, the old school egg was natural and regarded humbly as a representation of life, rebirth, and fertility.

-For some reason (read equinox and solstice) the chicken-based egg has always been a popular gift during Easter and springtime after it had been boiled and painted/dyed.
+The chicken egg has always been a popular gift during Easter and springtime after it has been boiled and painted/dyed.

 The ancient cultures in Egypt, Persia, China, and Rome exchanged eggs as gifts to celebrate life.

 Christians too, indulge in Easter eggs but view it as more of a celebration of Jesus being crucified and arising three days later.

 A legend is told of how Mary Magdalene went to the emperor of Rome and told him about the resurrection of Jesus.
 His response was,

 ‘Oh, yeah, right, and those eggs over there are red, too’

 Upon him mentioning these words, the eggs on the table turned red!